 - 1. Floor space.
-There shall be a minimum clear floor space 48 inches parallel by 30 inches perpendicular (1219 mm by 762 mm) to the side of a bathtub or bathtub-shower combination (measured from the foot or drain end of the bathtub) to provide for the maneuvering of a wheelchair and transfer to and from the bathing facilities.
-The area under a lavatory may be included in the clear floor space provided the knee and toe space comply with Section 1134A.8.
+There shall be a minimum clear floor space 48 inches parallel by 30 inches perpendicular (1219 mm by 762 mm) to the side of a bathtub or bathtub-shower combination to provide for the maneuvering of a wheelchair and transfer to and from the bathing facilities.
+The controls shall be on the wall at the foot of the bathtub.
+The edge of the clear floor space shall be flush with the control wall surface.
+The area under a lavatory, located at the control end of the tub, may be included in the clear floor space provided the lavatory is 19 inches (483 mm) maximum deep, and the knee and toe space comply with Section 1134A.8.
 Cabinets under lavatories and toilets shall not encroach into the clear floor space. - 2.
 Reinforced walls for grab bars.
 A bathtub installed without surrounding walls shall provide reinforced areas for the installation of floor-mounted grab bars.